core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 # Transport Protocol Information {#transport-protocol-identifiers}

-{{ssssec-udp-transport-specific}} defines the transport-specific information that the server has to specify as elements of 'tpi_details' within the 'tp_info' parameter of the informative response defined in {{ssec-server-side-informative}}, when CoAP responses are transported over UDP.
+{{ssssec-udp-transport-specific}} defines the transport-specific information that the server specifies as elements of 'tpi_details' within the 'tp_info' parameter of the informative response defined in {{ssec-server-side-informative}}, when CoAP responses are transported over UDP.

 {{table-transport-information}} defines the corresponding entry that {{iana-coap-transport-information}} registers in the "CoAP Transport Information" registry defined in this document.